 - 1. These rules and regulations apply to the curriculum and the examinations of the Bachelor's programme in European Public Health. - 2.
-These rules apply to all students who start in the Bachelor's programme in the academic year 2022-2023. - 3.
+These rules apply to all students who participate in the bachelor's programme in the academic year 2023-2024 - 3.
+These rules replace, in principle, previous rules, unless the alteration proves to be a disadvantage in any way to the student(s) involved. - 4.
+The educational programme which was valid at the moment that the student started with the educational programme, including the tests, is still applicable for the student. - 5.
 The board of examiners lays down rules and regulations annually.